-South Africa shall provide the Agency with access to locations specified by the Agency to carry out wide-area environmental sampling, provided that if South Africa is unable to provide such access it shall make every reasonable effort to satisfy Agency requirements at alternative locations.
-The Agency shall not seek such access until the use of wide-area environmental sampling and the procedural arrangements therefor have been approved by the Board and following consultations between the Agency and South Africa.
+The Government of the Republic of Korea shall provide the Agency with access to locations specified by the Agency to carry out wide-area environmental sampling, provided that if the Government of the Republic of Korea is unable to provide such access it shall make every reasonable effort to satisfy Agency requirements at alternative locations.
+The Agency shall not seek such access until the use of wide-area environmental sampling and the procedural arrangements therefor have been approved by the Board and following consultations between the Agency and the Government of the Republic of Korea.

-The Agency shall inform South Africa of:
+The Agency shall inform the Government of the Republic of Korea of:

 - a.
-The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of South Africa, within sixty days of the activities being carried out by the Agency. - b.
-The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of South Africa, as soon as possible but in any case within thirty days of the results being established by the Agency. - c.
+The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of the Government of the Republic of Korea, within sixty days of the activities being carried out by the Agency. - b.
+The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of the Government of the Republic of Korea, as soon as possible but in any case within thirty days of the results being established by the Agency. - c.
 The conclusions it has drawn from its activities under this Protocol.
 The conclusions shall be provided annually.